 The gender pay gap varies significantly across EU Member States

 Pay gaps can also be analysed from the perspective of part-time or full-time employment.
 Information at this level of detail is not available, however, for all EU Member States (Figure 2).
-In 2014, the gender pay gap for part-time workers varied from -10.5 % in Malta to 32.1 % in Croatia.
+In 2016, the gender pay gap for part-time workers varied from -0.5 % in Germany to 26.7 % in Portugal.
 A negative gender pay gap means that on average women's gross hourly earnings are higher than those of men.
-For full-time workers, pay gaps varied also widely in the EU Member States, ranging from 1.0 % in Italy to 20.4 % in Slovakia.
+For full-time workers, pay gaps varied also widely in the EU Member States, ranging from 0.1 % in Italy to 18.7 % in Latvia.

 The gender pay gap is generally much lower for young employees